raspberrypilearning/hows-your-day/en/step_1.md

 ### Get ideas 💭

-Test these example projects to get ideas.
+Test these example projects to get some ideas.

 ⭐ Share your finished `How's your day?` project for a chance of it being featured here.